subhu-darkknight72/OperatingSystems_Lab/README.md

 - 20CS30059: Yatharth Sameer
 - 20CS10086: Archit Mangrulkar

-## Assignment 1 : shell scripting and shell commands
+## Assignment 1 : Shell scripting and shell commands
 Programs in shell script under the Linux env. that would run in bash terminal and perform the following Tasks
 - <code>Computation - Finding LCM</code> : reverses all the numbers and outputs their LCM.
 - <code>Pattern Matching - Username Validation</code> : checks if the usernames in file are valid or not.